FayElhassan/Fayelhassan.github.io/_pages/about.md

 ## About Me

 Hello!
-I'm Fay Majid Elhassan, a passionate and dedicated professional with expertise in various fields, including Data Science, Research, Project Management, and more.
+I'm Fay Majid Elhassan, a passionate and dedicated professional in the field of IT.
+Currently, I'm pursuing my master's degree at AIMS Senegal as part of the African Master of Machine Intelligence (AMMI) program, sponsored by Google and Facebook.
 My journey has been marked by a commitment to excellence, continuous learning, and a strong desire to make a positive impact in the world of technology and beyond. 🚀

-I have a background in Electrical and Electronics Engineering and have further specialized in areas such as Data Science, Machine Learning, and SAP Consulting.
+I have a background in Electrical and Electronics Engineering, and I have further specialized in areas such as Data Science, Machine Learning, and SAP Consulting.
 My journey has taken me across different roles and responsibilities, from being a Data Scientist and Project Manager at DAL Group to my involvement with professional organizations like IEEE and Arab Women in Computing.

+## Pursuing Sustainable Solutions through Technology

+Currently, my research interests are focused on exploring novel applications to solve real-world problems.
+I'm taking steps to develop sustainable and resilient systems by leveraging Reinforcement Learning and multimodalities.
+I believe that technology has the power to address critical challenges and provide lasting solutions that benefit society as a whole.

 ## Areas of Expertise